Dylan Kwasniewski: Xfinity Series

 On February 3, 2014, TSM announced that Kwasniewski would enter the Nationwide Series for the 2014 season, driving the team's No. 31 Rockstar Chevrolet.
 In a press release regarding the news, Kwasniewski stated:

 Kwasniewski was the fastest driver during the second day of Nationwide testing at Daytona International Speedway, and later entered the ARCA Racing Series' Lucas Oil 200 with TSM, winning the pole position.
 He finished 14th in the race.
 On February 21, Kwasniewski clinched the pole for the Nationwide season-opening DRIVE4COPD 300, becoming the eleventh driver in series history to win the pole in his first series start, and the youngest Nationwide pole-sitter at Daytona.

-In March 2014, Kwasniewski was signed to Chip Ganassi Racing's driver development program.
+In March 2014, Kwasniewski signed with Chip Ganassi Racing's driver development program.
 On May 12, Turner Scott Motorsports announced that Kwasniewski would run standalone Nationwide Series events in the team's No. 42, in which Kyle Larson was unavailable.
 Kwasniewski ran the No. 42 with Rockstar at Iowa in August.
 Kwasniewski ended 2014 with three top-tens and an 11th-place points finish.

 Kwasniewski was scheduled to return to the team, which was renamed HScott Motorsports, for 2015 on a part-time basis in the No. 42.
 However, he and Rockstar failed to reach an agreement to continue sponsoring the car, and with Brennan Poole joining the team, his future became uncertain.
 As a result, Kwasniewski stated plans to raise sponsorship money to fund a car for the 2016 season.
 Kwasniewski was picked up by Obaika Racing to make his debut in 2015 at Mid-Ohio, eventually driving in a total of six races for the team.

 Personal life

 Kwasniewski is a graduate of Faith Lutheran Middle School & High School.
 His late father, Randy, was the former CEO of the Hard Rock Hotel and Casino.
-More recently, in April 2017, Kwasniewski announced on Twitter that he had joined Colliers International, working in real estate.